britram/rains-prototype/draft-trammell-rains-protocol.md

 an infrastructure key (see {{obj-infrakey}}) for the RAINS Server originating the message.

-A Message map MAY contain a capabilities (1) key, whose value is described in
+A Message map MAY contain a capabilities (1) key, for exposing capabilties of the message sender.
+The first Message sent from one peer to another MUST contain the capabilities key.
+The capabilities mechanism is described in
-{{cbor-capabilities}}.
+{{capabilities}}.

 A Message map MUST contain a token (2) key, whose value is a 16-byte array.
 See {{tokens}} for details.